CerinSaji/WaveMail-email-assistant/README.md

-# 🌊 WaveMail
+# 🌊 WaveMail - Surf through the email tides!

 ## Project Overview

 WaveMail is an AI-powered email assistant agent with agentic architecture that demonstrates modern LLM orchestration patterns.
-Built as part of a GenAI automation project, it uses LangChain orchestration, Azure OpenAI models, and a hybrid RAG + SQL approach to provide intelligent email management capabilities.
+Built as part of a GenAI automation project, it uses LangChain orchestration, Groq API, and a hybrid RAG + SQL approach to provide intelligent email management capabilities.

 The system automatically processes emails, extracts actionable tasks, identifies important communications, and provides a conversational interface for natural language email queries.